MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (in prep.).
 Capturing (a)synchrony and cause-and-effect relationships in the L2 proficiency–chunking association in later-life language learning.

 * <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (under contract).
-Intensifier variation among later-life second language learners of English: A longitudinal micro-development study.
+Intensifier variation among later-life second language learners: A longitudinal micro-development study.
 In A. Gudmestad & D. Grammon (eds.), *Problematizing native-speaker targets in the study of sociolinguistic competence*.

 <br>